 Also, make sure they're properly positioned and latched on, as position and latch are key to effective milk removal (more on this below).
 Positioning baby so their nose or chin is pointed towards the clog, or trying different breastfeeding positions, may also help them loosen the clog.

-If you feel like your affected breast is still clogged and not fully emptied after nursing, pumping for 15 minutes after each nursing session may also help loosen the clog.
+If you feel like your affected breast is still clogged and not emptied well after nursing, pumping for 15 minutes after each nursing session may also help loosen the clog.

 2. Make sure baby has the proper position and latch